 Taking aloe vera first thing in the morning can have tremendous benefits.
 It flushes out the toxins from your system, facilitates digestion, and improves the function of the kidneys.

-Do not skip this wonder aloe vera drink and you will see remarkable differences in your health, skin and hair.
+Use this wonder aloe vera drink, and you will see remarkable differences in your health, skin and hair.
 Now, we come to what we discussed in the very beginning – the contradictory research.
 Remember?
 Aloe vera juice benefits are great – but has some side effects too.

 Here mentioned are some of the less known side effects of aloe vera juice.

 Though aloe vera juice might aid weight loss in a way, it can act adversely too.
 It is a laxative and acts as a diuretic – though this can cause short-term weight loss, it can be harmful in the long run as it can lead to potassium deficiency (impairing muscle and heart function) (55).